murphnomer/CSB340_CPUScheduler/Report.md

 The graph [Averages by Algorithm](#average-breakdown) above details the averages of each of these criteria broken down by algorithm.
-The FCFS, SJF, and Priority were immediately disqualified due to poor CPU utilization, which leaves us with MLQ, MLFQ, and Round Robin as candidates for best choice algorithm.
+The FCFS, SJF, and Priority were immediately disqualified due to poor CPU utilization, which leaves us with MLQ, MLFQ, and Round Robin as candidates for the best choice of algorithm.
 We then contrasted Round Robin with MLFQ and decided that the lower average wait time and response of MLFQ were not significant enough to ignore the 3% drop in CPU utilization, so we cut MLFQ.